yyyxcleo/CAPL/README.md

 ## 💡 Highlights
 - We analyze the structural causes of hallucination in multi-image reasoning, identifying imbalanced visual information flow and insufficient cross-image semantic association as key factors that limit multi-image reasoning performance.

-- We propose a novel framework CAPL, which integrates selective cross-image attention with preference alignment training, enhancing semantic interaction among critical cross-image tokens and reinforcing the model to better perceive and utilize inter-image interactions.
+- We propose a novel framework, CAPL, which integrates selective cross-image attention with preference alignment training, enhancing semantic interaction among critical cross-image tokens and reinforcing the model to better perceive and utilize inter-image interactions.

 - Extensive experiments demonstrate that our method generalizes well across multiple recent vision-language models, significantly reducing hallucination and improving reasoning performance on multi-image tasks.